 Our journey from Trinidad took us around 3.5 hours at a hefty $120 USD.
 If you choose an official government taxi it will cost you much more.
 Of course, be cautious, if you don’t have a good feeling about the driver, don’t get into the car, but in general, Cubans are very trustworthy.
-Sharing a cab if possible is a good idea as this will minimize your costs greatly.
+To minimize the costs, if possible, share a cab.

-Alternatively, if you decide to change this Cuba Itinerary and travel to Cayo Guillermo, you can fly directly into the Jardines del Rey Airport located on Cayo Coco.
+Alternatively, you can fly directly into the Jardines del Rey Airport located on Cayo Coco.
 Check with your resort if they can arrange a transfer which takes around 45 minutes depending on the stops.

-Ellios casa is a beautiful colonial house complete with beautiful rooms and spotless clean bathrooms.
+Casa Ellios Ramos, Trinidad.
+Ellios casa is a beautiful colonial house complete with beautiful rooms and spotlessly clean bathrooms.
 After exploring the casa, we suggest booking a room on the second floor overlooking the street.

-This all-inclusive Iberostar Daiquiri resort is great for anyone, especially couples.
-At $100 per night per room it was the perfect finale to our Cuban adventure.
+Iberostar Daiquiri, Cayo Guillermo.
+This all-inclusive resort is great for anyone, especially couples.
+At $100 per night per room, it was the perfect finale to our Cuban adventure.
 More so the food and drinks were excellent.

 Practical Things to Know When Travelling to Cuba

-Visa and a proof of departure flight is required by all nationals.
+Visa and proof of departure flight are required by all nationals.
 If you are planning to travel to Cuba as a tourist, you will need to obtain a tourist card at your country’s Cuban Embassy.
-We had our 30 day tourist cards issued on the same at a cost of £20.
+We had our 30-day tourist cards issued on the same at a cost of £20.

-On arrival don’t forget to pick up a Custom Declaration Form as soon as you cross the border.
-We totally missed the desk with the cards and had to come back to fill it out!
+On arrival don’t forget to pick up a Customs Declaration Form as soon as you cross the border.
+We totally missed the desk with the cards and had to come back to fill it out.

 There are 2 exchange bureaus as soon as you leave the airport.
 However, they can run out of cash and close the office right in front of you.
 It happened to us.
 To avoid the hassle, make your way to the second floor of the departures terminal where you will find an ATM.